Goochie/gch-ng-styleguide/README.md

 ## IIFE scoping

-  - **IIFE scoping**: To avoid polluting the global scope with our function declarations that get passed into Angular,  ensure build tasks wrap the concatenated files inside an IIFE
+  - **IIFE scoping**: To avoid polluting the global scope with our function declarations wrap them into an IIFE.

     ```javascript
     (function () {